-Figure 1: Total Fertility Rate and Net Migration in Japan in 2010 per capita income (see Figure 1(b)).
+Figure 1: Total Fertility Rate and Net Migration in Japan in 2010

+Regions with higher per capita income tend to have lower total fertility rates.5 On the other hand, net migration tends to be higher in regions with higher per capita income (see Figure 1(b)).
 Thus, higher per capita income may have two opposite effects on regional population changes: lower fertility and higher net migration.

-The second important fact is that the existence of differences in regional population change may change the population distribution across regions over time.
-Figure 2 describes the Gini concentration ratio for Japan for 1947-2010, which shows an upward trend in this period (we can see the same trend in other countries).
-This trend means that unequal population distribution across regions becomes larger over time and that people have congregated in particular regions (e.g., Tokyo).
+The second important fact is that the population distribution across regions has been changing over time.
+The dash line of Figure 2 describes the Gini concentration ratio for Japan for 1947-2010, which shows an upward trend in this period (we can see the same trend in other countries).6 This trend means that unequal population distribution across regions becomes larger over time and that people have congregated in particular regions (e.g., Tokyo).